zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/view-entities/abstracting-data.md

   {{< figure src="/attachments/refguide/modeling/domain-model/view-entities/abstracting-data/module-settings.png" width="500" >}}

   With the add-on enabled, you should see an additional configurable property in the documents and other elements of your module called **Export level**.
-This is set to Hidden by default, which means users of your add-on cannot access them.
+This is set to **Hidden** by default, which means users of your add-on cannot access them.

   {{< figure src="/attachments/refguide/modeling/domain-model/view-entities/abstracting-data/export-level.png" width="500" >}}

 ## Create a View Entity

-You want to make an interface that shows products, where you can filter the results by category.
+You want to make an interface that shows products where you can filter the results by category.
 Do this by creating a view entity what joins the Product and Category entities.
 Follow the steps below:

 1. Open your domain model and create a new view entity named *ProductCategoryVE*.
 2. Add the following query to the OQL editor: